Animal cognition: Numeracy

 A variety of studies indicates that animals are able to use and communicate quantitative information, and that some can count in a rudimentary way.
 Some examples of this research follow.

 In one study, rhesus monkeys viewed visual displays containing, for example, 1, 2, 3, or 4 items of different sorts.
 They were trained to respond to them in several ways involving numerical ordering, for example touching "1" first, "2" second and so on.
 When tested with displays containing items they had never seen before, they continued to respond to them in order.
 The authors conclude that monkeys can represent the numerosities 1 to 9 at least on an ordinal scale.

 Ants are able to use quantitative values and transmit this information.
 For instance, ants of several species are able to estimate quite precisely numbers of encounters with members of other colonies on their feeding territories.

+Moreover, ants of some species can count up to 20 and add and subtract numbers within 5.

+This has been demonstrated using carefully crafted experiments based on measuring the time it takes for a scouting ant to pass the information to its team about the branch of an experimental maze on which food can be found.

 Numeracy has been described in the yellow mealworm beetle (Tenebrio molitor) and the honeybee.

 Western lowland gorillas given the choice between two food trays demonstrated the ability to choose the tray with more food items at a rate higher than chance after training.
 In a similar task, chimpanzees chose the option with the larger amount of food.
 Salamanders given a choice between two displays with differing amounts of fruit flies, used as a food reward, reliably choose the display with more flies, as shown in a particular experiment.